Cross Laminate Timber

 Versatility:

-Sourced from sustainably managed forests, CLT offers a lower carbon footprint than concrete and steel, contributing to eco-friendly construction.
+Sourced from sustainably managed forests, LCLT offers a lower carbon footprint than concrete and steel, contributing to eco-friendly construction.

 Applications